-I know of few meals that are easy to make, truly healthy and absolutely delicious.
+I know of only a few meals that are easy to make, truly healthy, and absolutely delicious.
 That’s why I tend to make my sausage and lentil one-pot casserole once or twice per week without fail – it has all three bases covered.
 I have to stop myself from eating it more often so that I don’t grow bored of it.

 - Six high quality (80%+ pork) sausages

 - 2 cloves garlic, chopped

 - 1 400g tin chopped tomatoes

 - 1 400g tin green lentils in water

 - Small handful of sage and thyme (dried is fine)

 - 1 cube (or equivalent) pork stock

 - Pepper to season